9 Identity and Access Management Best Practices

 Key issues include,

-Poor IAM implementation can create loopholes or vulnerabilities in access controls.
-It increases the risk of unauthorized users entering critical systems, potentially leading to data theft, manipulation, or misuse.
+Poor IAM implementation can create vulnerabilities in access controls, increasing the likelihood of unauthorized users entering critical systems.
+This can result in data theft, manipulation, or misuse.

-Weak authentication methods or improper handling of user credentials can expose accounts to identity theft and compromise their login details.
-Cybercriminals can exploit these vulnerabilities to impersonate legitimate users, access confidential information, or perform malicious activities.
+Weak authentication methods or improper handling of user credentials can expose accounts to identity theft.
+Cybercriminals can exploit these vulnerabilities to impersonate legitimate users, access sensitive information, or perform malicious activities.

 7 Identity and Access Management Best Practices to Overcome Security Hassles